 Lesser-known still are Cepheid variables.
 These are individual stars who swell and shrink on their own.
 They brighten and dim more frequently than novas with periods ranging from months to even days.
 Since their brightness is directly proportional to their period, these variable stars can also be used for very precise distance measuring.
 Delta Cephei, a star for which this class of stars are named, was one of the first of their kind discovered.
 It brightens every five days or so and is very close to us, cosmically speaking, making it a very constant and dependable point in our night sky.
 These tiny, varying points of light remind me of something more provincial, but not any less important or poetic…

-Like clockwork, a small beacon – a lighthouse in the night sky – lights up to warn the seafarers in the vast dark ocean of the cosmos.
-Is the lighthouse keeper lonely out there?
+Like clockwork, small beacons – lighthouses in the night sky – light up to warn the seafarers in the vast dark ocean of the cosmos.
+Are the lighthouse keepers lonely out there?
 The galaxy is a big and lonely place.
-He can take solace in the fact that countless observers throughout the galaxy notice his beacon.
-We can see it across this vast ocean and feel safe to know there’s a safe harbor somewhere.
-And RS Ophiuchi – the Cosmic Lighthouse – points the way.
+They can take solace in the fact that countless observers throughout the galaxy notice their beacons.
+We can see them across this vast ocean and feel safe to know there’s a safe harbor somewhere, and these Cosmic Lighthouses point the way.